thevilledev/thevilledev.github.io/projects.md

 permalink: /projects/
 ---

+# Vault secrets plugin for Vercel

+I prefer ephemeral tokens but Vercel does not support them out-of-the-box.
+So I wrote [a plugin for Vault](https://github.com/thevilledev/vault-plugin-secrets-vercel).

 # Open source

 Whenever I have the time I contribute to Github projects I personally use and like.
 Very often a HashiCorp repository.